Educational institutions have a responsibility to dissuade students from pursuing fields of study in which they are unlikely succeed.

 In conclusion, educational experts may know their fields of study thoroughly.
 They can and should provide students with useful information about a field.
 However, considering schools and educators cannot objectively foresee students’ future in a field, they therefore should not interfere with students’ choice of fields of study.

-- Governments should focus on solving the immediate problems of today rather than on trying to solve the anticipated problems of the future.Write a response in which you discuss the extent to which you agree or disagree with the recommendation and explain y 78
+- Nations should suspend government funding for the arts when significant numbers of their citizens are hungry or unemployed .Write a response in which you discuss the extent to which you agree or disagree with the recommendation and explain your reasoning 57

 - The following is a letter to the editor of an environmental magazine."In 1975 a wildlife census found that there were seven species of amphibians in Xanadu National Park, with abundant numbers of each species.
 However, in 2002 only four species of amphibi 50